13.2 Reaching Out for Help

 Christine Malone, EdD

-Most colleges provide campus resources for students.
-These may include a counseling center, academic advisors, financial aid administrators, public safety centers, health and mental wellness services, crisis services, career services, centers for students of color, and centers for students in the LGBTQ+ community.
+Most colleges offer a variety of campus resources for students, including counseling centers, academic advisors, financial aid administrators, public safety offices, health and wellness services, crisis support, career services, centers for students of color, and centers for LGBTQ+ students.

-Instructors typically have office hours where they are available to meet with students.
-These may be drop-in hours or by appointment.
-Students who are struggling in their course should reach out to their instructor as soon as possible.
-The instructor will provide information on resources, study guides, or other items that may assist the student.
+Instructors typically hold office hours for meetings with students.
+These hours may be drop-in or by appointment.
+Students who are struggling in a course should contact their instructor as soon as possible.
+Instructors can provide guidance on resources, study materials, or other assistance.

 Resources Available to Students

-For students who have English as a second language, most college campuses have resources available to help with studying and language skills.
-Students who struggle with reading and writing might seek out the help of a tutor.
-In the event the student has a disability that interferes with their learning, they may reach out to the Disability Services Department on their college campus.
+For students who speak English as a second language, most campuses offer resources to help improve language skills.
+Students struggling with reading or writing can seek tutoring support.
+If a student has a disability that impacts their learning, they should reach out to the Disability Services Department for accommodations.

-Colleges have student programs available for students who wish to become involved in campus activities.
-Students may participate in student government programs, or other activities that benefit the college and the community.
+Additionally, colleges have student programs for those who wish to get involved in campus activities, such as student government or other community-benefiting initiatives.

 Academic Advisors

-As part of career planning, colleges may have programs to assist students with opportunities to visit clinics or hospitals, to see healthcare employees in their work settings.
-These opportunities to shadow a healthcare employee are very helpful for students who are unsure of the job duties.
-Many clinics welcome the opportunity for students to visit their facilities.
-When visiting a clinic to observe, students must adhere to dress code policies and present themselves in a professional way.
-In some cases, students may need to prove vaccination status before observing in a healthcare facility.
-Students will need to sign a Business Associate Agreement that states the student will not violate patient confidentiality.
-The Business Associate Agreement is described in Chapter 5.
+As part of career planning, many colleges offer programs that allow students to visit clinics or hospitals and observe healthcare professionals in their work settings.
+These shadowing opportunities are especially helpful for students unsure about specific job duties.
+Many clinics welcome student visitors, but students must adhere to the clinic’s dress code policies and maintain a professional demeanor.
+In some cases, students may be required to show proof of vaccination before observing in a healthcare facility.
+Additionally, students may need to sign a Business Associate Agreement, ensuring they will not violate patient confidentiality.
+This agreement is further explained in Chapter 5.

 Self-care